Setting Up Your Ubuntu Environment for Wallaroo

 Install Python Development Libraries

-Compiling Giles Sender, Receiver, and the Cluster Shutdown tool
+Compiling Giles Sender, Data Receiver, Cluster Shutdown, and Cluster Shrinker tools

-Giles Sender is used to supply data to Wallaroo applications over TCP, and Giles Receiver is used as a fast TCP Sink that writes the messages it receives to a file, along with a timestmap.
+Giles Sender is used to supply data to Wallaroo applications over TCP, and Data Receiver is used as a fast TCP Sink that optionally writes the messages it receives to the console.
 The two together are useful when developing and testing applications that use TCP Sources and a TCP Sink.

 The Cluster Shutdown tool is used to instruct the cluster to shutdown cleanly, clearing away any resilience and recovery files it may have created.

 The Cluster Shrinker tool is used to tell a running cluster to reduce the number of workers in the cluster and to query the cluster for information about how many workers are eligible for removal.